daostack/vanille/README.md

 * We use dependency injection where-ever possible, including in the Typescript (client-side).

-* Hot Module Reload (HMR) works when built for Development:
+* Hot Module Reload (HMR) works when built for Development.
+Build and serve up HMR:

   ```shell
     npm start webpack.build.development.serve